-1.16 This policy seeks to safeguard existing heritage railings, walls and piers and ensure that any new ones are in keeping with the character of the Area.
-It conforms to London Plan Policies 7.4 (Local character), 7.5 (Public realm), 7.6 (Architecture), 7.8 (Heritage assets and archaeology); and is consistent with Westminster UDP Saved Policy DES7 (Townscape management).
+- 1.16 This policy seeks to safeguard existing heritage railings, walls, piers and columns and ensure that any new ones are in keeping with the character of the Area.
+It conforms to London Plan Policies D4 (Delivering good design) and D8 (Public realm) and to Policy 38 (Design principles) of the WCP. - 1.17 In particular it provides local detail to ensure that developers are guided in the design of boundary railings, walls and columns that are so distinctive in Knightsbridge.
+For

-1.17 In particular it provides additional local detail to Westminster's policy on Townscape Management, to ensure that developers are guided in the design of boundary railings and walls that are so distinctive in Knightsbridge.
-For Knightsbridge, it is the style, scale, colour and use of materials that make these heritage features so locally distinctive particularly within the conservation areas.
+Knightsbridge, it is the style, scale, colour and use of materials that make these heritage features so locally distinctive particularly within the Conservation Areas.
 There are examples of poorly maintained heritage features that should be restored, and also gaps where any new features should reflect the surrounding context.
-Details such as the use of wood for plaques and other signage as opposed to plastic, the retention of cornicing and pilasters, and the installation of subtle white lighting that highlights the character of the property and enhances the local setting, contribute to this essence of Knightsbridge.
+Details such as the use of wood for plaques and other signage as opposed to plastic, the retention of cornicing and pilasters, and the installation of sensitive lighting that highlights the character of the property and enhances the local setting, contribute to this essence of Knightsbridge.